programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Je vois que je vous fais peur,
 ```

 Finally, we can tag each list of words using the appropriate language model.
-We load the models, apply it to our Russian and French text, and print the results.
+We load the model, apply it to our Russian and French text, and print the results.

 ```python